endormi/awesome-dj/README.md

+This repository is specifically meant for those who are looking in to using Django, since this gives a good amount of information about Django and it's capabilities.

 > Python version support

 Python 3 is recommended.
 Django 1.11 is the last version to support Python 2.7.
 Support for Python 2.7 and Django 1.11 ends in 2020.